Behavioral Health Services

 Appointments

-If you are interested in an appointment with a provider to explore psychiatric medications, the first step is a meeting with a mental health triage clinician to discuss your concerns and treatment options during a 20 minute brief support visit.
+If you are interested in an appointment with a provider to explore psychiatric medications, the first step is a phone appointment with a triage nurse to discuss your concerns and treatment options.

-To schedule a brief support visit, you can either call 360-650-3400 or stop by the Student Health Center.
-Brief support visits can be scheduled up to 24 hours in advance.
+To schedule a phone appointment with a triage nurse, call the Student Health Center at 360-650-3400.
 Please alert the patient services representative if you have an urgent concern.

 Fees